Being Nice Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Being Nice is 85 minutes (1h 25m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Being Nice (2014) is 85 minutes (1h 25m).
+Directed by Andrew Blackburn, the film runs for 85 minutes in its complete theatrical version.

-Analyzing the audience sentiment, IMDb rating of 3/10, and global collection metrics, Being Nice stands as a challenging project for the creators.
-It remains an essential piece of the 2014 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 3.0/10, and global performance metrics, Being Nice is classified as a FLOP.
+It remains an essential part of the 2014 cinematic calendar.

 Frequently Asked Questions